HedgehogDevelopment/HedgehogDevelopment.github.io/avtor/fieldsets.markdown

 Fields in the Field Set can be removed by selecting a field and using the Delete Field ![Delete Field](/Images/Avtor/Icon_Delete.png) icon or double clicking on the field in the right side list.

 **Please Note:** Avtor allows a maximum of 8 fields in the Field Set.
 This is done to ensure the best possible editing experience for the user.
 By limiting the number of fields, we can ensure the browser and server don't get overloaded by the complexities of editing the fields and we can also reduce the amount of scrolling the user needs to perform to view or edit the selected fields.
+We find it better to create many focused Field Sets rather than a large overbearing one.
+This also makes switching between Field Sets quick and efficient.

 ### Saving the new Field Set
 Before saving the new Field Set, it must be given a name so it can be selected again.
 The name must be unique, and is entered in the Field Set Name text box at the top of the dialog.